Environmental and Energy Policy—PhD Program

 Together with your committee chair, you will construct an advisory committee composed of at least three faculty members from the Department of Social Sciences, and at least one external faculty member from outside the department.
 See a list of core and affiliated Environmental and Energy Policy faculty members who are available to serve on a dissertation committee.

-This usually takes place early in the third year of study in the PhD program; however, the examination can be held sooner for an especially advanced student.
-This examination will be administered by a committee of at least four faculty members, with at least one being an external faculty member from outside the department.
+Following the completion of all course work, you will demonstrate competency in three selected subfields within environmental and energy policy and within the subject area of your dissertation area.
+Qualifying exams are usually scheduled early in the third year of study in the PhD program; however, the examination can be held sooner for an advanced student.
+This examination is administered by a committee of at least four faculty members, with at least one being a faculty member from outside the department.

 Research Proposal Examination

-Pass an oral and written research proposal examination, which will include a public presentation of the research proposal.
+Pass an oral and written research proposal examination.

 Conduct significant research supporting some aspect of a societal or organizational choice related to an environmental or energy policy/program.